Skip to content

 How to choose based on your existing wardrobe

 Open your closet.
-Count how many pieces you have in warm tones (camel, beige, rust, burgundy) versus cool tones (noir, white, gray, navy).
+Count the number of items in warm tones (camel, beige, rust, Burgundy) versus cool tones (Black, white, Grey, navy).
 If you clearly lean toward one side, choose a bag color from the same color family.

-Does your wardrobe lean toward cool tones?
-The Noir Gray-Blue from Pont-des-Arts will blend in seamlessly.
-Does your wardrobe lean toward warm tones?
-The Camel even the Bordeaux will create an instant harmony.
+Does your wardrobe consist mostly of cool tones? “ Black ” or “Bleu Grey ” from Pont-des-Arts will blend in naturally.
+Does your wardrobe consist mostly of warm tones? “ Camel ” or even “ Burgundy ” will create an immediate sense of harmony.

-If your wardrobe is a real mix-and-match, Blue-Gray is still your best bet.
+If your wardrobe is a real mix-and-match, " Grey " Blue is still your best bet.
 This color has a foot in both camps.

 The mistake we see all the time